 CannaBlog by Cory Parnell, CPA, COO of Bridge West

-The end of the year is a busy time of year for most businesses and individuals, and it can be incredibly hectic for cannabis business owners and operators.
+The end of the year is busy for most businesses and individuals, and it can be incredibly hectic for cannabis business owners and operators also.
 While it’s ideal for cannabis businesses to prepare their books for year-end in the fall proactively, it’s not uncommon for owners and operators to consider tax planning endeavors as the year begins to close.